kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

  6	exit                     Exit the program

 What would you like to do?: create
-What would you like to call your new wallet?: trtl Give your new wallet a password: ************** Confirm your new password: **************
+What would you like to call your new wallet?: XKR
+Give your new wallet a password: ************** Confirm your new password: **************
 Welcome to your new wallet, here is your payment address:
-TRTLuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL
+XKRuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL

 Please copy your secret keys and mnemonic seed and store them in a secure location:
 Private spend key: